ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 - Discuss RMSE and data leakage
 - Make explicit the logic I used to make decisions

-The resulting product created here allows me to iterate over the model, passing in varying arguments for a number of parameters, thus enabling rapid experimentation with different inputs to see how the model responds.
+The resulting product allows me to iterate over the model, easily passing in different arguments for a number of parameters, thus enabling rapid experimentation to see how the model responds.